Climate Change Agreements (CCAs)

 Once a facility is approved for a CCA, it can receive discount on the CCL.

 Reduced rate certificates are updated monthly as necessary (the latest revision date appears on each document).
 HM Revenue and Customs (HMRC) is notified of any changes monthly to ensure each facility achieves the correct discount.
-More information is available on the Environment Agency: Reduced Rate Certificates web page.
+Certificate details for facilities that are part of the CCA scheme can be from the Publications pages.

 The legislation that supports CCAs is available on the Legislation.gov.uk website.